jesseko/opentransitdata/README.markdown

 We also have top-level `static` and `templates` directories.
 The `static` directory is for truly static files, like images, javascript, and CSS.
 You can reference these cleanly in your django templates with `{% static_url /images/foo.png %}`.
 The `templates` directory contains Django 1.1-syntax templates.
 I put in an example `base.html`	and `home.html` file which makes use of Django's `{% extends ... %}` template tag.
 This is the way most people do things with Django but it is by no means required.
 These are example files only!

 So, again, everything interesting code-wise is going to be under the `opentransit/` subdirectory.
 Most interesting are `views.py`, where you put your view functions, and `models.py`, where you put your AppEngine model classes.
-Easy, right? `forms.py` might also be interesting we decide to use Django forms to handle our petition, etc.
+Easy, right? `forms.py` might also be interesting if we decide to use Django forms to handle our petition, etc. Django forms are not required, but they're easy to work with.
+I already added a petition example just to get us going.

 I have also added a bunch of "helper" code in case we want to do more interesting things.
 Included in the `opentransit` directory are: